Rule on Witnesses – What it Really Means

 Once the Rule has been invoked, the question may arise as to what extent counsel can talk to a witness who either is about to testify or who has begun testifying.

 There is no clear case authority on this.
 The goal is to prevent the witness from being informed of what others have said.
 As long as counsel is simply asking questions and deriving answers there should not be a problem.
-However counsel should not inform the witness of what has been testified to by another witness.
+Counsel should not inform the witness of what has been testified to by another witness.
 The federal cases that have dealt with this subject under Federal Rule 615 state that witnesses should be told to not discuss the case with anyone other than counsel.2

 No Bar To Contact With Client

 In those cases where the Court extends the Rule so as to bar counsel from speaking to their client due process problems may arise.3 In Potashnick the Court prohibited any communication between counsel and that party’s corporate representative once the person had begun testifying.
 This constituted a denial of the Defendant’s constitutional right to counsel.
-Therefore as the corporate rep the party was deprived of the right to counsel.
+As the corporate rep the party was deprived of the right to counsel.

 The 4th Circuit has dealt with the issue.
 For instance whether witnesses should be instructed to refrain from discussing their testimony with other witnesses.
-However the Court has refused to go so far as to say that the failure of the trial judge to give such an instruction is error.
+The Court has refused to go so far as to say that the failure of the trial judge to give such an instruction is error.
 In the absence of prejudice, the Court has noted that trial judges should instruct witnesses not to discuss testimony with each other outside of the courtroom.4

 Sanctions

 That may well be a proper sanction where the conduct is intentional.
 In U.S. v.
 Zhang, 217 F 3d 843 (4th Circ.
 2000-unpublished opinion) the Court found a breach of the rule to be due to a misunderstanding of counsel.
 The court did not exclude the witness.
-Instead it noted that it would consider the breach of the Rule in weighing the witness’ testimony.
+Rather it noted that it would consider the breach of the Rule in weighing the witness’ testimony.

 Rule on Witnesses-Other Options